Tucker Carlson to interview Vladimir Putin in Moscow

 "Their media outlets are corrupt.
 They lie to their readers and viewers, and they do that mostly by omission," said Carlson.

 Russian state media often airs segments from Carlson to cast doubt on American institutions and political leaders.
-Recently, Russian state media seized on Carlson's claims that former president Donald Trump is being unfairly prosecuted in the United States.
-Putin described the indictments against Trump as an example of "the rot in the American political system, which cannot claim to be able to teach others about democracy."
+Recently, Russian state media seized on Carlson's claims that former President Donald Trump is being unfairly prosecuted in the U.S. Putin described the indictments against Trump as an example of "the rot in the American political system, which cannot claim to be able to teach others about democracy."

 In September, Carlson expressed interest in interviewing Putin in an interview with Swiss magazine Die Weltwoche.